Day 1: Total Gain 3,350’ | Miles: 15.01 | Pace: 2.5 mph | Time: 17 hrs.

 Memorial Day: Total: Gain 204’| Miles: 6.11 | Pace: 2.5 mph | Time: 5 hrs.

 The Final Miles is a humbling ”walk through the warriors.”
-The Ruck to Remember Final miles participants will move together, descending into the National Mall and take a pause to capture a Team photo at the Lincoln Memorial.
+The Ruck to Remember Final miles participants will move together, descending into the National Mall and taking a pause to capture a Team photo at the Lincoln Memorial.
 Participants will have time to use restrooms nearby.
 From here, the Final Miles will break into Teams and move respectfully through the National War Memorials.

-You can’t just wake up and ruck 60k or 6 miles – The only real way to prepare is to get out and walk, hike, ruck with your gear.
+You can’t just wake up and ruck 60k or 6 miles – The only real way to prepare is to get out and walk, hike, and ruck with your gear.

 Begin at least 90 days out from the movement by establishing a Ruck Baseline Assessment: